FarazPoomun/Fintrellis.WebApi/README.md

   - This project holds the necessary business logic that is consumed by the controller.
   - It also includes retry policy functionality for when exeptions are thrown by outside code.
+  - Uses redis to cache data for faster retrieval.
   - Validators also resides within this project to validate user inputs.

 - Fintrellis.MongoDb (Class Library)